 Hard liquor is prohibited.
 Beer is limited to 3 bottles or less a person.
 A beer cannot be opened until 3 miles off shore and there is no drinking one half hour before arrival at the dock.
 We do not tolerate over-drinking.
 If the captain believes an individual has had too much to drink, the captain has the right to curtail alcohol consumption by that individual.
 The captain may terminate the fishing trip (or charter) at any time, without refund, if one or more individuals become intoxicated or uncontrollable.
 In addition, no individual(s) will be allowed aboard before a trip if found intoxicated & will forfeit the price of the trip or charter if paid in advance.

-Cell phones & GPS units (including watches, cameras, electronics embedded with GPS or any hand held positioning systems) are prohibited.
+GPS units are prohibited.
 If you have forgotten about this rule, the captain can hold this equipment for you during the trip and give it back when the boat returns after the trip.

 We suggest extra clothing and a lunch be brought along for your own comfort.
 In case of bad weather, you may want to bring rain gear and boots.
 The boat is of the open Maine lobster boat design.
 It is open to the elements and has side curtains to eliminate spray while traveling.

 A mate will be aboard to help you take care of your fish (gaff, clean & fillet) if you desire.
 Plastic bags are provided for the fillets at no charge.
 Tips are accepted.
-Generally, a full freezer bag of fillets is worth about $4.00 to $6.00 depending on whether the fillets are skinned or not.
+Generally, a full freezer bag of fillets weighs 12 to 14 pounds.
+The tip for a full freezer bag generally runs about $5.00 to $6.00 depending on whether the fillets are skinned or not.